microsoft/ltp-sglang/benchmark/sigma_v2/performance_singlenode.md

 ### Notes
 We make some necessary modifications to the framework during evaluation to get stable results.
 SGLang's modifications are all updated in this repository.

+## To be updated by Sep 26.
+TODO: Jiamin will add more in-depth analysis of why SGLang MFU is still low.